 Faux painting may seem like a modern decorating trend, but it actually dates back to the ancient Egyptian days, when stucco and plaster finishes first became popular.
 These faux finishes were used to change the appearance of tombs and cave walls.
-Nowadays, homeowners often favor other types of faux finishes, such as color washing, crackling and antiquing.
+Nowadays, homeowners often favor other types of faux finishes, such as color washing, crackling and antiquing when updating their interior design.
 Regardless of which finish you prefer, you can start your next home improvement project with some of the helpful step by step tips below.

 What Is Faux Painting?